Self-similar co-ascent processes and Palm calculus: General set up and results

 which concludes the proof. \end{proof}

-$(\Xa_t)_{0\leq t\leq 1}$ can be interpreted as the rescaled co-ascent to a `typical level', the rescaling removes information about the specific choice of the level $x$ in the sense that the original path of $X$ can be recovered from $\Xa$ given $x$, but not without the knowledge of $x$.
-The next observation regarding co-ascent processes is that although they are not $H$-self-similar, they are $H$-self-similar w.r.t. rescaling by first passage times. \begin{lem} Let $X$ be given as above.
-Then \end{lem} \begin{proof} Let $T'_x=\inf\{s>0:\Xa_s\geq x \}$, $x>0$, denote the record times of $\Xa.$ Note that $T'_x=t$ if and only if $t=T_1^{-1} T_{y}$ for some level $y=y(x)>0$, i.e. the record times of the co-ascent process $\Xa$ are precisely the record times of $X$ renormalised by $T_1$.
-Hence, there is some $y>0$ such that for $t\geq 0$,
+$(\Xa_t)_{0\leq t\leq 1}$ can be interpreted as the rescaled ascension of $X$ to a `typical level'.
+The rescaling removes information about the specific choice of the level $x$ in the sense that the original path of $X$ can be recovered from $\Xa$ given $x$, but not without the knowledge of $x$.
+Although $\Xa$ is not $H$-self-similar, it is $H$-self-similar under rescaling by first passage times. \begin{thm} Let $X$ be a continuous $H$-self-similar ergodic process with running supremum $M$ where $\E M_1<\infty$.
+Then \end{thm} Theorem~\ref{thm:projection} is derived below as a consequence of Theorem~\ref{thm:ascispalm}.
+Note that even in the Brownian case, Theorem~\ref{thm:projection} has non-trivial consequences. \begin{cor} Let $(S_{x})_{x\geq 0}$ denote the $\nicefrac{1}{2}$-stable Lévy subordinator renormalised such that $S_1\overset{d}{=}\inf\{s: B_s>1\}$, where $B$ is standard Brownian motion.
+Then we have the distributional identity

+\end{cor} Corollary~\ref{cor:12subordinator} is a special case of the following more general observation. \begin{cor} If $(S_{x})_{x\geq 0}$ is a strictly increasing $\nicefrac{1}{H}$-self-similar pure jump process, then

+\end{cor} \begin{proof} We first deal with $x=1$.
+Since $S$ is pure jump and monotone, its right continuous inverse $Y=S^{-1}$ is well-defined and continuous.
+Moreover, $Y$ is $H$-self-similar and we have $Y^{\textup{a}}_1=S_1^{-H}$, whilst hence by Theorem~\ref{thm:projection}

+and the assertion follows.
+For general $x$, the the same calculation for the process $Y^{\textup{a}}(x)$ defined in Lemma~\ref{prop:levelind} yields the result. \end{proof}